 Lifelong Learning

-I gave up political work some 40 years ago, after I had been the speaker of all the secondary schools in Duisburg, Germany.
-At that time (1967) I was praised by the press because I believed in the power of peaceful demonstrations and similar actions and happenings against political grievances, while others were already throwing stones.
-Later at Hamburg University, I returned to politics as a member of a student association and author of numerous political satires published under the pseudonym Erna Meier (the name of my cat at the time).
+I gave up political work some 50 years ago after serving as spokesperson for all secondary schools in Duisburg.
+At that time (1967), I was praised by the press for drawing attention to political injustices with peaceful demonstrations and other actions, while others were already throwing paving stones.
+Later, at the University of Hamburg, I once again showed political engagement as a member of a student association and author of political satires under the pseudonym Erna Meier (that was the name of my cat at the time).

 Music

 Music has always been a hobby of mine.
 It started with playing the recorder and at the age of 12 the cello, as our school orchestra was one cellist short.
-But my little sister's guitar became much more interesting when the Beatles conquered the world.
-In 1966, a Framus from a pawn shop came into my possession, but I mostly played folk on a Spanish classical guitar.
+But my little sister's guitar became much more interesting when the Beatles took the world by storm.
+In 1966, I acquired a Framus from a pawn shop, but I mostly played folk on a Spanish concert guitar.

 Gitarre 1966